noir-lang/noir/build-system/README.md

 ## Requirements

-- Monorepo support (or at least, multiple projects within one repoistory).
+- Monorepo support (or at least, multiple projects within one repository).
 - Builds docker containers for simple deployments.
-- Docker layer caching support to minimise rebuild times.
+- Docker layer caching support to minimize rebuild times.
-- Don't rebuild projects that haven't changed as part of a commit (analyse diffs between commits).
+- Don't rebuild projects that haven't changed as part of a commit (analyze diffs between commits).
 - Allow fine or coarse grained control, of which file changes within a project, trigger a rebuild.
 - Stateless (apart from the source repository itself, and the target container registry).
 - Enable building on powerful (up to 64 core) EC2 spot instances.
 They're extremely cheap and powerful relative to Circle CI offerings.